GigaNuke3/Specification-First-Model-Orchestration-SFMO-/README.md

 So the philosophy becomes:

 > **Don't ask an AI to discover and build the product simultaneously.
 Build a validated specification first, then orchestrate different AI models to execute it according to their strengths and cost.**

-That's actually a **very solid methodology** for the way you're trying to work.

 ---